MDRCNY/MDRCNY-Actions-CPR/README.md

 # Action pull request another repository
-This GitHub Action copies a folder from the current repository to a location in another repository and create a pull request This Action is a modified version of [paygoc6/action-pull-request-another-repo](https://github.com/paygoc6/action-pull-request-another-repo)
+This GitHub Action copies a folder from the current repository to a location in another repository and create a pull request.

+This Action is a modified version of [paygoc6/action-pull-request-another-repo](https://github.com/paygoc6/action-pull-request-another-repo).

 ## Example Workflow
     name: Push File